-We’d all love to lose that extra five, 10, or 15 pounds.
-And while we invariably begin attacking our new weight-loss goals with gusto (hello, “new year, new you!”), the bigger problem is sticking to said healthy goals and finding the weight loss motivation to get through the tough days.
+We'd all love to lose that extra five, 10, or 15 pounds.
+And while we invariably begin attacking our new weight-loss goals with gusto (hello, "new year, new you!"), the bigger problem is sticking to said healthy goals and finding the weight loss motivation to get through the tough days.

 Too often we find ourselves sliding back into our bad habits and seeing our goals fall by the wayside.
-To ensure that that never happens to you, follow these genius, iron-clad, time-tested, and science-backed strategies to take weight off and keep it off.
+To ensure that that never happens to you, follow these genius, iron-clad, time-tested, and science-backed strategies to take the weight off and keep it off.
 And for more weight loss tips, consider the 20 Science-Backed to Motivate Yourself to Lose Weight.

 Eat a protein-heavy breakfast